elrodro83/lore-keeper/README.md

 ## Installation

-Follow the instructions on [https://www.mediawiki.org/wiki/Manual:Extensions#Installing_an_extension] (skip step 1, there are no unix commands required).
-You need to copy the folder src/main/php/LoreKeeper into the extensions dir.
+Follow the [https://www.mediawiki.org/wiki/Manual:Extensions#Installing_an_extension](instructions).
+Skip step 1, there are no unix commands required.
+You need to copy the folder *src/main/php/LoreKeeper* into the extensions dir.

 ## Usage